tdavis24/tdavis24/README.md

 - 👋 Hi, I’m @tdavis24
-- 👀 I’m interested in learning advanced algorithms and data sturctures
+- 👀 I’m interested in learning advanced coding practices as well as professional standards
 - 🌱 I’m currently learning Python, C++, Java, SML, SQL
 - 📫 How to reach me: LinkedIn @tdavis24
 - 😄 Pronouns: he/him
 - 🏫 Currently a senior at Illinois State University
+- 🏥 Currently an intern at OSF Healthcare

 <!---
 tdavis24/tdavis24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.